 The meal times were a great opportunity to learn more about their countries and cultures and at the same time help them with their conversation skills.
 We saw it as a win-win.

-Participating in this program gave us a tax-free income (homestay is not taxed in Australia) of approx $1200 per month that we were able to squirrel away the money to afford a long annual vacation each year.
+Participating in this program gave us a tax-free income (homestay is not taxed in Australia) of approximately $1200 per month.
+We were able to squirrel away money to afford a long annual vacation each year.
 We hosted students on and off for over a decade.

 An added benefit was all the cultural exchange and the relationships we build with our homestay “kids”.
 We hosted students from Japan, Korea, Italy, Germany, France, Switzerland and Brazil.
 My cooking skills got a major boost and we made lifelong friendships.